Staffing Levels and Dependency Audit - Care Homes

 • Q26 | Unanswered

-Are staffing levels reviewed at the start of each shift with a safety huddle (risks, acuity changes, priorities)?
+Are staffing levels reviewed at the start of each shift through a safety huddle or equivalent process?

 Supporting Notes